paulmcauley/classik/README.md

 <a name="prebuilt"/>

 ### Pre-built packages
-[Respositories are available from the Open Build Service](https://software.opensuse.org//download.html?project=home%3Apaul4us&package=klassy) for OpenSUSE, Debian/Ubuntu/KDE Neon, Fedora, Mageia and Arch/Manjaro to keep you on the latest version.
+[Respositories are available from the Open Build Service](https://software.opensuse.org//download.html?project=home%3Apaul4us&package=klassy) for OpenSUSE, Debian/Ubuntu, Fedora, Mageia and Arch/Manjaro to keep you on the latest version.

 &nbsp;